Slowburn-Movies/slowburn-movies.github.io/_posts/2026-02-07-defending-avatar.md

 ---
 published: true
-hidden: true
+hidden: false

 type: blog
+date: 2026-02-07
+author: cale

 title: "In Defense of Avatar"
-date: 2026-02-07
+subtitle: "Hollywood heavyweights praise the Avatar franchise"
+description: "Hollywood heavyweights praise the Avatar franchise."

 image: /assets/images/avatar-family-photo.webp
 image_alt: "A flash photo of a family of skinny blue aliens smiling at the camera"
 image_caption: "The Sully family from the Avatar movies."
-description: "Hollywood heavyweights praise the Avatar franchise."
-author: cale
 ---

 It's all too common for film fanatics to look down their noses at Avatar.
 I understand.
 They put these movies in the same bucket as superhero blockbuster slop.